 All California lawyers can choose to contribute voluntarily to the Justice Gap Fund through their annual member fee statement (mailed Dec.
 1) or by using the Contribute link above.
 You may also send a check payable to The State Bar of California, 180 Howard St., San Francisco, CA 94105.
 Contributions are tax-exempt to the fullest extent of the law.

-For additional information, send an email to: firstname.lastname@example.org
+For additional information, email email@example.com or visit www.CAforJustice.org